 Laparoscopic Colorectal Surgery: Medical center in Texas

-- 140 patients undergoing laparoscopic colorectal surgery: 70 received an enhanced recovery protocol (ERP) alone, and 70 received an ERP with EXPAREL
+- 140 patients undergoing laparoscopic colorectal surgery: 70 received an ERP alone, and 70 received an ERP with EXPAREL

 - Retrospective observational study